Food and Beverage Management - Hotel and Restaurant Operations (Optional Co-op)

 519-885-0300, ext.
 5231

-Hospitality Management - Hotel and Restaurant program is a one year certificate.
+Food and Beverage Management- Hotel and Restaurant Operations, is a 2-year diploma program.
 It focuses on the restaurant and hotel sectors and is designed to provide students with balanced training that combines theory and practical experience in people management, hands-on preparation, customer service and financial controls needed in the hospitality industry.
 In addition, courses such as communication, computer skills, marketing and nutrition ensure graduates are well rounded to meet the demands of industry.
 Please check the website for a complete Hospitality Management - Hotel and Restaurant program overview.

 Current Program Design